larry-lime/hugo-personal-site/content/about.md

 ## Who am I?

-Hey there, my name is Lawrence an
+Hey there, my name is Lawrence Lim and I'm currently

 Hi, I’m Lawrence Lim and I’m currently a Sophomore CS student based in Shanghai.
 I have experience researching web3 protocols and currently focus my personal projects on smart contract development.